 I went in 2012 for a family friend’s wedding and visited three of the Emirates: Dubai, Abu Dhabi, and Sharjah.
 Dubai and Abu Dhabi are quite well-known, but Sharjah and the rest of the Emirates less so.
 Apparently I didn’t take any photos of Sharjah, because there isn’t much there – it’s a little disheartening to visit and see the ridiculous economic disparity between Sharjah and the other two Emirates.
 I do recommend visiting the less “popular” parts of the country just to get a feel for the rest of the country.

-Anyway, rant / tangent over.
 If you do find yourself in the Dubai, below are some of the cool and mind-boggling things to do in the city in my Dubai travel guide!
 And if you’d rather visit for a stopover instead, check out this guide.

 1. The Gold Souk

 Dubai is anything but subtle, and the glittery Gold Souk is a perfect introduction to the ostentatious city.
 The shops upon shops of intricate gold jewelry will trick you into thinking you’ve just entered the cave of wonders.

 This is one of the city’s oldest souks, and was actually once a camel market.
 Now you’ll find shops selling everything but camels – including clothing, leather, and souvenirs.
 Brush up on those bargaining skills!

 3. Abara boat ride

 Abaras are glorified water taxis, but that doesn’t make them any less fun to ride.
 Travel between Deira and Bur Dubai via the Dubai creek and pretend you’re on an epic boating adventure.